How Your Credit Score Affects Car Insurance Rates & What to Do

 Does my credit score directly affect my car insurance rate?

 Not your standard credit score — insurers use a separate credit-based insurance score pulled from the same credit report data but weighted differently to predict claim likelihood.
+According to the NAIC, approximately 95% of auto insurers use these scores in states where permitted.
 In most U.S. states, this score is a legal rating factor, meaning it directly influences your premium.
-The better your insurance score, the lower your rate, and vice versa.
-Only a handful of states like California, Hawaii, Massachusetts, and Michigan prohibit this practice entirely.
+Only a handful of states — California, Hawaii, Massachusetts, and Michigan — prohibit this practice entirely.

 How much can bad credit raise my car insurance premium?